Gas vs Wood Fired Pizza Ovens, Which Is Better?

 Temperature: Not all gas pizza ovens can reach the peak heat of a wood-fired pizza oven, so you might want to take this factor into consideration when choosing one.
 But a gas-fired pizza oven's temperature can be controlled easily and quickly than a wood-fired pizza oven.

-Cleaning: Gas Pizza oven requires less maintenance in terms of cleaning as they leave no residue during the entire process.
+Cleaning: A gas pizza oven requires less maintenance in terms of cleaning as they leave no residue during the entire process.
 A wood-fired oven needs a bit of extra work because the ash needs to be cleared up periodically which is left after the wood has burnt.

 Space: Wood-fired pizza ovens need more space in your home or garden because firing and storing wood takes up more space than a gas-powered burner.
 A wood rack is usually added to store wood that increases the space of a wood fire oven.
 Gas ovens do not need any additional arrangements they just require a burner thus minimizing the space required.